IV:30:05 Robert "Robbie" Nottingham Campus Crime Scene Investigation Act of 2004 Policy

 I. Purpose of Policy

 The reporting duty is absolute, regardless of whether an institution has entered into a mutual assistance agreement with a law enforcement agency pursuant to Tennessee law.
-Therefore, upon notification or receipt of information that a medically unattended death or rape has occurred on Volunteer State Community College properties, it shall be the responsibility of the Chief Of Campus Police or in his/her absence, the responsibility of the Assistant Chief, or in his/her absence the responsibility of the Senior Officer or officer on duty receiving the information, to take the following actions:
+Therefore, upon notification or receipt of information that a medically unattended death or rape has occurred on Volunteer State Community College properties, it shall be the responsibility of the Chief of Campus Police or in his/her absence, the responsibility of the Assistant Chief, or in his/her absence the responsibility of the Senior Officer or officer on duty receiving the information, to take the following actions:

-1. Notify the Gallatin Police Dept.
+1. Notify the local police department

-3. Participate in a joint investigation of the medically unattended death or alleged rape.
+3. Participate in a joint investigation of the medically unattended death or alleged rape

-4. Ensure that all college employees fully cooperate with law enforcement agencies.
+4. Ensure that all college employees fully cooperate with law enforcement agencies

-6. Under this act Volunteer State Community College Campus Police will be the lead investigative unit regarding the alleged occurrence of any degree of rape.
+6. Under this act, Volunteer State Community College Campus Police will be the lead investigative unit regarding the alleged occurrence of any degree of rape

-IV.
+III.
 Reporting

 The federal regulations to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act”) expressly exclude members of the clergy and professional counselors from the definition of “campus security authorities”.
 Therefore, pursuant to federal law officials employed by the institution who have a professional duty to maintain the confidentiality of their discussions with students are not required to disclose receipt of a report of rape under the Nottingham Act, provided that they acquire that information while performing their official duties as an employee of the institution.
 Such officials include but are not limited to the following; all categories of licensed counselors (psychiatrists, psychotherapists, etc.); official members of the clergy; and licensed medical professionals (physicians, nurses, etc.).

-V. Records
+IV.
+Records

 If any records are created during the course of the investigation of the alleged rape, the institution will not inadvertently violate the Family Educational Rights & Privacy Act (“FERPA”) with regard to possible disclosures of the records.
 Documents maintained by an institution’s law enforcement unit and created by that unit for the purpose of law enforcement are not defined as confidential education records under that FERPA.

-VII.
-Definitions
+V. Definitions

 “Chief security officer or chief law enforcement officer” as referenced in this policy shall mean the Chief of Police.